andrewacashner/hearingfaithms/chapters/chapter-2.md

 human flesh in Christ.
-Therefore the true Word of God was not confined to Scripture or doctrines alone---the Word was a person, Jesus Christ, to whom the prophetic scriptures testified and from whom the Church's doctrine flowed.
+Therefore the true Word of God was not confined to Scripture or doctrines alone---the Word was a person, Jesus Christ, to whom the prophetic scriptures testified and from whom the Church's doctrine flowed [@Catholic:Catechismus1614,
-[@Catholic:Catechismus1614, 9: "Omnis autem doctrinæ ratio, quæ fidelibus tradenda sit, verbo Dei continetur, quod in scripturas, traditionesque distributum est."]
+9: "Omnis autem doctrinæ ratio, quæ fidelibus tradenda sit, verbo Dei continetur, quod in scripturas, traditionesque distributum est."].
 In the words of John's gospel, Jesus Christ himself was the *logos* or *verbum* (John 1:1), the "Word made flesh."
 Where God had previously spoken through the law and the prophets, now he had